 MLB futures, sometimes referred to as outrights, are markets that reward bettors who have an eye for a winning team over a long period.
-As opposed to betting baseball matches, these markets are settled towards the end of the season, when the winners of each event are known.
+As opposed to betting on single baseball matches, these markets are settled towards the end of the season, when the winners of each event are known.

 Often it means fans have to be patient and wait for their payout, but the odds are usually quite chunky.

 The USLB team has done most of the hard work for you when it comes to shortlisting reputable US sportsbooks with high odds, so check-out our featured sportsbook bonus offers and odds conversion tool!.

 The MLB is a long old slog, with 30 teams playing at least 162 matches during the regular season - perhaps more if they go all the way in the World Series.